NoaWo/Flow-Free-Solver/README.md

   <img align="center" src="https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/f14e538f-6224-4f36-93c3-92c0e0959237" width="401" />
 </p>

+In our project we built a solver to Flow Free puzzles.
+We used genetic algorithm and some more AI ideas.

 ## Framing the Problem

+Our goal is to solve the Flow Free puzzle.

 A simple AI-perspective way to frame the Flow Free puzzle is as a **Constraint Satisfaction Problem** (CSP).

 The variables are the free cells in the grid (i.e. cells which not contain a color dot).
 The domain of each variable is the all colors (can add a "blank" value for no color).
 The constraints are:
-1. Each cell must be filled by exactly one color.
+1. Each cell must be filled by exactly one color (not "blank").
 2. Each dot cell must has exactly one adjacent cell in the same color.
 3. Each cell which is not a dot cell must has exactly two adjacent cells in the same color.